 - A help center packed with useful guides and support resources

 - Live chat support from within the Elucidat app with our industry-leading team

-“Having never used an authoring tool before, I have found Elucidat to be very intuitive to use and has allowed me to create a lot of engaging content in a short period of time.
+“Having never used an authoring tool before, I have found Elucidat to be very intuitive to use and [it] has allowed me to create a lot of engaging content in a short period of time.
 The onboarding and support are fantastic.”

 Phillip Wiedower — Senior Account Executive at Origami Risk LLC

 Here’s the minimum you should look for, make sure there’s:

 - ongoing support and help available for when it’s needed